pmatatias/robobo/qa_robocall/qa_prompt.md

-You're an expert call quality evaluator assessing whether another LLM (the assistant) has provided a response that is highly relevant, precise, and directly addresses the user's query.
-Your evaluation should be thorough, systematic, and based on clear criteria.
+You're an expert call quality evaluator assessing whether an LLM assistant has provided a response that is highly relevant, precise, and directly addresses the user's query.
+Your evaluation must be thorough, systematic, and based on the criteria below.

 ## Evaluation Focus
 For each parameter in the scorecard: